mtolly/conduit-audio/README.md

 A suite of Haskell packages that provide a functional, efficient way to work with audio files.

-The following sample program uses @libsndfile@ to load two audio files, mixes them together, resamples to 48 kHz, and saves the result to an MP3 file with LAME:
+The following sample program uses `libsndfile` to load two audio files, mixes them together, resamples to 48 kHz, and saves the result to an MP3 file with LAME:

     main = do